adamamiller/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="conflict"></a>I'm told that I have a "conflict."
 What should I do?

 Fix it.
-When you try to `git pull` (or `merge`) in changes from a remote repository, and a phile has been edited on the same line as the local copy you just committed, `git` will complain about there being a conflict, and leaves the phile in a state where a) you can see both versions of the phile (containing your edits, and the other ones), and b) it won't compile.
-It is now your job to edit the phile until it is correct.
+When you try to `git pull` (or `merge`) in changes from a remote repository, and a file has been edited on the same line as the local copy you just committed, `git` will complain about there being a conflict, and leaves the file in a state where a) you can see both versions of the file (containing your edits, and the other ones), and b) it won't compile.
+It is now your job to edit the file until it is correct.
 Use your editor to search for the string `>>>>>>` - this marks the beginning of your version of the edited section.
 The other version starts with a `======` mark, and ends with a `<<<<<<`.
 You'll only need to edit these sections.
-Once you have done this (and have checked that the code is correct), you need to then tell `git` that the phile has been corrected with `git add <file>`, before doing a `git commit` to finish off.
+Once you have done this (and have checked that the code is correct), you need to then tell `git` that the file has been corrected with `git add <file>`, before doing a `git commit` to finish off.
 You can then `push` your commits as usual.

 Try not to feel hard done by: conflicts are relatively rare, and a natural consequence of collaborative coding.
 Sometimes you will fix conflicts, sometimes your collaborators will - it evens out in the end.
 You can avoid conflicts by making your commits *atomic* (that is, small and indivisible), pulling often, and restricting the length of your lines to 72 characters (to make it easier for `git` to merge line by line.